-The Idea of Zero Impact Savings
+The Idea Of Zero Impact Savings

 Eric, a Choose FI Facebook member, started a discussion in the Choose FI Facebook group.
 In it, he stated zero impact savings are a way you can spend less money or earn more money while having zero impact on the value you receive.
 Check out the whole conversation here.

 In a sense, you’ll either spend less or earn more, but it won’t cause any changes in your lifestyle or how much you have to work.
 Instead, it’s about being smart with your money.